micbay/RaceTimerAndController/README.md

 ## **The MAX7219 Serial LED Driver:**
 ### **Use Serial LED Driver to Minimize Pin Count**
-Luckily, our pin problem can be overcome by using a chip like the [MAX7219](https://www.14core.com/wp-content/uploads/2016/03/MAX7219-MAX7221.pdf), which can drive up to 64 LEDs while requiring only 3 signal pins from the Arduino.
+Luckily, our pin problem can be overcome by using a chip like the [MAX7219](https://www.14core.com/wp-content/uploads/2016/03/MAX7219-MAX7221.pdf), which can drive up to 64 LEDs while requiring only 3 signal pins from the Arduino using an SPI (serial peripheral interface) bus.
 As such, it's common to find pre-assembled 7-segment LED bars having 4, or 8 digits, with an integrated MAX7219, like the one shown here.

 We'll use one of these 8 digit MAX7219 LED packages, as a lap timer, for each racer.